pschool-in/curriculum/content/social/maps-5.md

 ## Reading

-### Methods of showing landforms on a map
+## Methods of showing landforms on a map

+### Contour line method
-Contour line method- On a map, this method shows the unevenness of landforms.
+On a map, this method shows the unevenness of landforms.
 Land height is measured from sea level.
 Then we find spots of the same height.
 Their location is pinpointed on the map.
 A line connects these points.
 Such lines are called contour lines.
 It helps us to understand the land's slope and height.

+### Layer tinting method
-Layer tinting method- The spaces between contour lines are coloured in this method.
+The spaces between contour lines are coloured in this method.
 Each colour represents a height.

+### Digital elevation method
-Digital elevation method- In this way, we use computers to convey data from man-made satellites to show on a map.
+In this way, we use computers to convey data from man-made satellites to show on a map.

 Physical maps can be utilised in military operations, tourism, mountaineering route planning, and regional development planning, among other things.